Unboxed-Software/solana-course/content/transfer-hook.md

 3. The public key of an account from the entire accounts list.
 This can be done by giving the index of the account (we will talk about this more after a second).
 4. An argument to be resolved from the inner data of some account.
 This can be done by giving the index of the account, the start index of the data, and the length of the data we want to have as a seed.

-To use the third and the last ways of setting the seed, you need to get the account index, and there is a way to tell which account is in which index.
+To use the third and the last methods of setting the seed, you need to get the account index, and there is a way to tell which account is in which index.
 So let's get to it; here is the accounts vector again but with the indexes:

 ```rust
   // index 0-3 are the accounts required for token transfer (source, mint, destination, owner)